GDeLaurentis/pyadic/README.md

 - `rationalise` to perform rationalization ($\mathbb{F}_p\rightarrow \mathbb{Q}$ and $\mathbb{Q}_p \rightarrow \mathbb{Q}$);
 - `finite_field_sqrt` and `padic_sqrt` to compute square roots (which may involve `FieldExtension`);
 - `padic_log` to compute the $p$-adic logarithm.
+- polynomial and rational function interpolation, see `interpolation.py` module.

+A shout-out to [galois](https://github.com/mhostetter/galois) for a very nice tool.
+It is recommented for vectorized finite field operations, unless type compatibility is an issue.
+For scalar operation this repo is recommended.
+See performance comparison below.

 ## Installation
 The package is available on the [Python Package Index](https://pypi.org/project/pyadic/)